Timeline of the Nashville school shooting

 10.27am

-After killing six people inside The Covenant School, the suspect is shot dead by a team of five attending police officers on the school’s second floor.
+After killing six people inside The Covenant School, the suspect is shot dead by a team of five attending police officers on the school’s second floor, which is later seen in bodycam footage captured by attending officers Rex Engelbert and Michael Collazo.

-The officers had responded to the scene and Hale allegedly opened fire on an arriving police cruiser from an upper window, piercing its windshield.
+Hale had allegedly opened fire on an arriving police cruiser from an upper window, piercing its windshield.

-As they clear the first floor and search the classrooms and hallways for the shooter, officers hear shooting on the second floor.
-Moving upstairs, they encounter Hale and fatally shoot the gunman.
+As shown in the video, the officers clear the first floor and search the classrooms and hallways for the shooter, only to hear shooting on the second floor.
+Moving upstairs, they encounter Hale and fatally shoot the gunman dead.

 10.30am